alastor0325/screensaver-inhibitor/README.md

 * How to run

-    Run `$ inhibitor`
+    1. Run `$ ./inhibitor`
-    If there are active inhibitors, the script would show the requester and reason.
+    2. If there are active inhibitors, the script would show the requesters and the reason.

-## About Firefox

-Note that for Firefox you can just switch to another tab which doesn't require inhibition and it will drop out of the list.
-If you have multiple Firefox windows opened, then you may need to go to each one to fix them all.
-Other browsers may have the same feature.
-I didn't try.
-Such functionality is going to be on a per process.
-It's how these tools handle D-Bus and not how D-Bus works.